yahoo/panoptes/docs/Concepts.md

 Resources are 'discovered' by the [Discovery subsystem](#discovery).

-At Oath, we set the resource ids to FQDNs for network devices since they are guaranteed to be unique within our system.
+At Yahoo, we set the resource ids to FQDNs for network devices since they are guaranteed to be unique within our system.
 Also, we set the following classifiers:

 * Class: "network" for network devices, "system" for hosts
-* Subclass: Typically set to the _function_ of the resource - e.g. switch, firewall, router
+* Subclass: Typically set to the _function_ of the resource - e.g., switch, firewall, router
 * Type: For network devices, the manufacturer name

-Note that the above are an implementation detail at Oath and only meant to serve as guidance - in your installation, they could be set to any value.
+Note that the above are an implementation detail at Yahoo and only meant to serve as guidance - in your installation, they could be set to any value.

 We would urge you to consider your resource naming and classification standards before a large scale rollout -